ReclaimingCivics/ReclaimingCivics.github.io/index.md

 Strategically, crucial dialogue skills may most affect regions that marginally voted for the man who did not win the popular vote.
 Making political dialogue safe (again?) is a worthwhile goal in its own right.
 Converting red to blue districts is a very worthwhile goal as well.

+# For Help Talking About Politics

+<a target="_blank" href="https://goo.gl/forms/fgzQrwV0LZRePQT62">Submit your question</a> and I will answer as soon as I can.

 # Principles of Respectful, Effective Dialogue